veit/jupyter-tutorial/docs/productive/packaging/distribution.rst

 uploaded to a package index and installed with :term:`Pip`.

 .. note::
-    Please note that there are still many instructions that contain a step of calling the ``setup.py``, e.g. ``python setup.py sdist``.
+    There are still many instructions that contain a step of calling the ``setup.py``, for example ``python setup.py sdist``.
 However, this is now seen as an `Anti-Pattern
     <https://twitter.com/pganssle/status/1152695229105000453>`_ by parts of the
     `Python Packaging Authority (PyPA) <https://github.com/pypa/>`_.